Skip to main content

 Yellow bar

-The Geisinger Clinic SURP is competitive, with acceptance based on grades, test scores, recommendations, and stated career goals.
-You may apply if you are currently enrolled in a four-year college or university, completed your first year prior to start of the program, and will not graduate prior to internship.
-No previous research experience is required; however, applicants should have taken appropriate course work prior to application.
+The Geisinger SURP is competitive, with acceptance based on grades, test scores, recommendations and career goals.
+You may apply if you’re enrolled in a 4-year college or university, completed your first year prior to start of the program and will not graduate before the start of the internship.
+No previous research experience is required, but applicants should have taken appropriate course work.

-• Pharmacy students in their first two professional years are encouraged to apply.
+• Pharmacy students in their first 2 professional years are encouraged to apply.

-• To the degree possible, students are matched with research programs according to their stated interest and work on projects under the direct supervision of our staff and faculty.
+• To the degree possible, students are matched with research programs according to their stated interest.
+Students work on projects under the direct supervision of our staff and faculty.

 • Students are selected from diverse academic backgrounds.

-• Students are responsible for their housing accommodations and transportation for any in-person internships.
+• Students are responsible for their housing accommodation and transportation for any in-person internships.

 • Geisinger does not sponsor OPT for this short-duration summer internship.

-Interested students should submit an electronic application linked here with all attachments included by the required deadline.
-For questions about this program or the submission process email surp@geisinger.edu.
-If necessary, letters of reference can be sent directly to our program administrator instead of including them in the application packet, by emailing them directly to surp@geisinger.edu.
+Interested students should submit an application here with all attachments included by the required deadline.
+For questions about the program or submissions, email surp@geisinger.edu.
+If necessary, letters of reference can be sent directly to our program administrator at surp@geisinger.edu.

 Content from General Links with modal content